chrisogwuche/chrisogwuche/README.md

 - 👋 Hi, I’m @chrisogwuche
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in software engineering and Data Science
-- 🌱 I’m currently learning html,css,javascript
+- 🌱 I’m skilled in java, javaScript, Spring framework, MongoDb, React.js
 - 💞️ I’m looking to collaborate on any software development
 - 📫 How to reach me ogwuchechris@gmail.com